danielwbeebe/Relaxation-App/README.md

         }

-Here is the code from the Garden, River, and Park components to play the sound effects if the user clicks the "listen" button:
+Here is the code from the Winter, Garden, River, and Park components to play the sound effects if the user clicks the "listen" button:

     playSound() {
       if (this.state.button === "Listen") {